In Army basic training, a drill sergeant of my platoon liked to say things like, “The best way to do better pushups is to do MORE pushups!”

 - what techniques are used to make the quilt

 - the timeline–deadline to sign up, check-in dates for sharing progress, due dates for notes and photographs

 Based on this information, you may choose not to participate in testing that particular pattern.
 That’s fine!
 I’ll send you information on the next pattern when it’s ready to go.

 You read through the pattern and check to ensure that the math adds up and the steps make sense.
 You make the quilt EXACTLY as the instructions are written, writing notes as you go, and ask questions along the way if necessary.
-You return your notes to me (either typed into the Word document and emailed, or handwritten neatly directly onto the printed pattern and scanned to email) along with a well-lit photograph of the finished quilt.
+You return your notes to me (either typed and emailed, or handwritten neatly directly onto the printed pattern and scanned to email) along with a well-lit photograph of the finished quilt.

 I incorporate changes into the pattern as necessary and have a successful release!

 - Commitment.
 Please be certain that you can commit to the timeline before accepting an invitation to test a pattern.